-The clothes that adorn us
+The clothes that adorn Lambani people

 The women of the Lambani tribe wear baggy skirts called Ghagra or Phetiya.
 It is often paired with a short-sleeved blouse called Kanchali.
 The kanchali is tied at the back.
-Some also don thick aprons which has beautiful embroidery on it.
+Some also don thick aprons that have beautiful embroidery on it.
 It is tied at the waist.
 These dresses always have mystic and cryptic symbols and designs embroidered onto it together with beads, glass mirrors and shells stitched on it.
 They also use a cloth as a veil to cover their head.
 Jewelry also forms a very important part of their attire.

 The roof above our head

 The Lambanis were wanderers a long time back, but later on, they were asked to settle down by the Government.
 They are residing in many areas all around India now, mainly Andhra Pradesh, Karnataka, Tamil Nadu, Kerala, Goa and of course Rajasthan.
 They maintained their identity where ever they went.
 They used to live in their own personalized kind of settlements known as Tandas which is named after the headman of the group.